 Any locality seeking to create a service district shall have a public hearing prior to the creation of the service district.
-Notice of such hearing shall be published in a manner gauged to ensure that the maximum number of persons within the locality are likely to be informed of the proposed creation of a service district and shall include at least two of the following forms of publication: (i) once a week for three consecutive weeks in a newspaper of general circulation within the locality, and the including such newspaper's online publication, if any, (ii) on any website of the locality, (iii) on any public access channel operated by the locality, to be aired during prime time programming and at least two other times during the day, or (iv) using any automated voice or text alert systems used by the locality.
+Notice of such hearing shall be published in a manner gauged to ensure that the maximum number of persons within the locality are likely to be informed of the proposed creation of a service district and shall include at least two of the following forms of publication: (i) once a week for three consecutive weeks in a newspaper of general circulation within the locality, and the including such newspaper's online publication, if any; (ii) on any website of the locality; (iii) on any public access channel operated by the locality, to be aired during prime time programming and at least two other times during the day; (iv) using any automated voice or text alert systems used by the locality; or (v) posting at the local public library established pursuant to § 42.1-33, if any.
 In addition, any individual annually filing a written request for notification with the locality shall be provided notice by the locality in a manner mutually agreed upon by the locality and such individual.
 The request shall include the resident's name, address, zip code, daytime telephone number, and electronic mail address, if available.
-The hearing shall be held no sooner than ten days after the date the second notice appears in the newspaper.
+The hearing shall be held no sooner than ten 10 days after the date the second notice appears in the newspaper.